 He was cited by Regis Philbin on Regis and Kelly and by Richard Johnson in the New York Post’s “Page Six” column as one of McDonald’s most famous former employees (along with Jeff Bezos, Jay Leno, and Pink), and is profiled alongside Bezos, Leno, actress Andie MacDowell, and restaurateur Drew Nieporent in Cody Teets’ book Golden Opportunity: Remarkable Careers That Began at McDonald’s (Simon & Schuster, 2012).

 Dornenburg has run four marathons (including the Montreal International Marathon on his 1990 honeymoon, and the 2002 Chicago Marathon in 3:23:13) and countless half-marathons and 10Ks.
-Following in the footsteps of his photography-loving grandmother and fulfilling a lifelong dream, Dornenburg photographed his first book THE VEGETARIAN FLAVOR BIBLE (Little, Brown; 2014) and is currently shooting his second: KITCHEN CREATIVITY (Little, Brown; Oct.
+Following in the footsteps of his photography-loving grandmother and fulfilling a lifelong dream, Dornenburg photographed his first book THE VEGETARIAN FLAVOR BIBLE (Little, Brown; 2014) and just finished his second: KITCHEN CREATIVITY (Little, Brown; Oct.
 2017).
 Since 1992, he has lived in Manhattan with his wife of 25+ years, author Karen Page.